renuzit/gatelessgate/README.md

 Gateless Gate is a cross-platform OpenCL Zcash miner.
 It is a completely redesigned fork of [Marc Bevand's SILENTARMY V5](https://github.com/mbevand/silentarmy) with a significant speed boost.
 Although the current foci of development are AMD video cards and Windows operating systems, it should be able to run on Linux and/or NVIDIA GPUs.

-On Windows, All you have to do for mining is to run `list.bat` to get device ID's and edit and run `gatelessgate.bat`.
+On Windows, all you have to do for mining is to run `list.bat` to get device ID's and edit and run `gatelessgate.bat`.
 MAKE SURE TO SPECIFY CORRECT DEVICE IDS WITH THE `--use` OPTION!
 See the documentation of the original SILENTARMY below for details.
 You may get the following error if you have missing DLL's on your system: `The application was unable to start correctly (0xc000007b)` In this case, you need to delete `vcruntime140.dll` in the package and install [Visual C++ 2015 Redistribution Package](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 If you find this port useful and/or would like to see a feature-rich ZEC miner based on it, please consider donations to: `t1NwUDeSKu4BxkD58mtEYKDjzw5toiLfmCu` I am particularly interested in purchasing a GTX 1060 for testing purposes.